erda-project/docs/docs/en/next/manual/dop/guides/reference/dice-yaml.md

 ```

 ### environments
-The environments configuration item can be categorized into four workspace names: development, testing, staging, and production.
+The environments configuration item can be categorized into four workspace names: development, test, staging, and production.

 You can configure [envs](#envs), [services](#service), and [addons](#addon) for different workspace.